How plainfra keeps your infrastructure safe

 When you connect your AWS account, you deploy a single CloudFormation stack that creates an plainfra-ReadOnly IAM role.
 This role has two policies:

-- Policy 1 — Infrastructure discovery (Allow).
-Explicit list of read-only describe, list, and get-metadata actions across EC2, Lambda, ECS, EKS, RDS, DynamoDB, S3, CloudWatch, IAM, CloudTrail, Config, GuardDuty, SecurityHub, Cost Explorer, and related services.
-Every permitted action is named individually — there are no wildcard
+- Policy 1: infrastructure discovery (Allow).
+An explicit list of read-only describe, list, and get-metadata actions across EC2, Lambda, ECS, EKS, RDS, DynamoDB, S3, CloudWatch, IAM, CloudTrail, Config, GuardDuty, SecurityHub, Cost Explorer, and related services.
+There is no

-*permissions and no AWS-managed policies. - Policy 2 — Explicit data access denial (Deny — always wins).
+Action: "*"grant and no AWS-managed policy attached to the role. - Policy 2: explicit data access denial (Deny always wins).
 A hard Deny block that overrides everything else, regardless of what any future policy might grant:

-You can download the full CloudFormation template and verify every permission yourself before deploying.
-We encourage it — paste it into Claude or ChatGPT and ask it to explain exactly what the role can and cannot do.
+You can inspect the full CloudFormation template before deploying.
+We encourage it.
+Paste it into any AI assistant and ask it to explain exactly what the role can and cannot do.

 2. Cross-account trust with ExternalId